AdguardTeam/KnowledgeBaseVPN/docs/adguard-vpn-for-android/overview.md

 ### Advanced settings

-In the *Advanced settings*, you can find five sections.
-You can *Help us to become better* by toggling the switch in the upper block.
-This action will allow AdGuard VPN to gather crash reports, technical and interaction data.
-Submission will be in the form of anonymous information.
+In *Advanced settings*, you can find four sections.

-*Operating mode* section allows you to choose one of three options: VPN, Proxy, and Compatibility mode.
+*Operating mode* allows you to choose one of three options: VPN, Proxy, and Compatibility mode.
 In *VPN mode* all traffic is routed through AdGuard VPN automatically.
 When the *Proxy mode* (SOCKS5) is on, AdGuard VPN runs a local proxy server through which traffic from other apps can be routed.
 Choose this option only if you know what you are doing.
 Enabled *Compatibility mode* allows AdGuard VPN and AdGuard Ad Blocker to work together.

 :::note